timeplus-io/proton/examples/nginx-grafana-metabase/README.md

 1 row in set.
 Elapsed: 0.013 sec.
 ```

-Due to this design decision, we will need to first take a snapshot from the random stream.
+Due to this design decision, we will need to create a snapshot from the random stream to serve as our test data.
 This snapshot will represent our access log data so we can reliably geolocate the latitude and longitude of each (randomly generated) IP address before we can correctly visualize them in Grafana.

 Afterwards, the article will use the random stream to illustrate streaming queries in Grafana.